JazmineMT/ContentGuide/03-grammar-and-mechannics.md

 ## Code in Text

-When writing code in the documentation it’s best to separate it from regular text.
+When writing code in the documentation, it’s best to separate the code from regular text.

 ### Large Code Blocks

-For longer blocks of code, use a code snippet block to keep all of the code contained and formatted
+For longer blocks of code, use a code snippet block to keep all of the code contained and formatted.

 ````Swift
 ✅  Purchases.shared.offerings { (offerings, error) in